databricks-industry-solutions/security-analysis-tool/docs/setup/azure.md

 * Enter a description for the client secret and select the expiry date.
 Click on `Add`.
 * Copy the value of the client secret and save it in a secure location.

+### Add Service Prinicpal to Databricks

+After creating the App Registration and client secret, you will need to add the App Registration as a service principal in Databricks.
+Follow the steps below to add the service principal:

+* As an Account Admin, navigate to the Databricks account console.
+* Select the User Management tab and click on the Service Principals tab.
+* Click Add Service Principal.
+* Paste the App Client ID and App Client Secret in the respective fields.
+* Click Add.

+See the [Databricks documentation](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/service-principals#--databricks-and-microsoft-entra-id-formerly-azure-active-directory-service-principals) for more information on adding service principals.

 ### Credentials Needed

 To setup SAT on Azure, you will need the following credentials: